AMC Spirit: 1981

-For 1981, the Spirit sedan-based VAM Gremlin saw the greatest changes since 1979.
+For the 1981 model year, the Spirit sedan–based VAM Gremlin saw the greatest changes since 1979.
 Both versions obtained a 55-amp alternator, coolant recovery tank, and fan shroud regardless of trim level or the presence of the air conditioning system, as well as a new shared grille design with vertical bars and a single horizontal one in the bottom plus a shared new seat pattern design.
 For the first time, door panels completely covered all previously exposed metal parts.
 International symbols appeared in the instrument cluster warning lights and the light beam switch was integrated into the steering column marker light lever.
 The Gremlin X received numerous updates.
 All chromed items were deleted other than the front end and rear license plate light housings while the rear spoiler was moved to the options list.
 Both bumpers changed to blacked-out units.
 Side decals were almost gone, with only a small "Gremlin X" one at the bottom corner of each C-pillar.
 A new leather-wrapped sports steering wheel with six simulated hex socket bolts on the horn button was used.
 A four-speed manual transmission with Hurst linkage and a 3.07:1 rear axle gear ratio became standard.
 Cars with automatic transmission retained the 3.31:1 rear gear ratio.
 The optional equipment list included eight-spoke sports-style steel wheels using the same volcano hubcaps as the standard wheels.